Phase Object Reconstruction for 4D-STEM using Deep Learning: Materials Methods

-Here, $\vec{r}$ describes a 2D space at the object plane and $\vec{k}$ describes the reciprocal space, which coincides with the detector plane.
+Here, $\vec{r}$ describes a 2D space at the object plane and $\vec{k}$ describes the reciprocal space.
 The function $\chi(\vec{k})$, considering only the spherical aberration $C_s$ and defocus $\Delta f$, is given by:

-If we assume that at least the low order aberration parameters of $\chi(\vec{k})$ are known, we can use equations \ref{eq:psi_in} and \ref{eq:aberration} to estimate $\psi_{in}(\vec{k})$.
-Now, in order to solve equation \ref{eq:POA} for the object $\psi_{obj}(\vec{r})$, phase information of $\psi_{out}(\vec{r})$ is needed, which is lost in the experiment since only the intensity $|\psi_{out}(\vec{k})|^2$ can be measured (figure \ref{fig:workflow}-\circnum{2}).
+Assuming that at least the low order aberration parameters of $\chi(\vec{k})$ are known, equations \ref{eq:psi_in} and \ref{eq:aberration} can be used to estimate $\psi_{in}(\vec{k})$.
+The other piece of missing information is then the exit wave $\psi_{out}(\vec{r})$.
+From a 4D STEM experiment, only the intensity $|\psi_{out}(\vec{k})|^2$ can be measured (figure \ref{fig:workflow}-\circnum{2}), and thus a method to retrieve the exit waveform on the sample plane based on the information accessible from the experiment is required to solve equation \ref{eq:POA} to get the transmission function $T(\vec{r})$.

 Retrieving the phase of $\psi_{out}(\vec{k})$ is a common inverse problem, but is severely complicated in 4D-STEM by the presence of noise to a level that makes even the estimation of $|\psi_{out}(\vec{k})|$ a challenging task in its own.

-The idea in this study is to leverage the multislice formalism, incorporating the calculation of electrostatic atomic potentials \citep{Lobato2014} and the frozen phonon approximation \cite{VanDyck2009}, as a forward model to generate a large synthetic dataset.
+The idea in this study is to leverage the multislice formalism, incorporating the calculation of electrostatic atomic potentials \citep{Lobato2014} and the frozen phonon approximation \citep{VanDyck2009}, as a forward model to generate a large synthetic dataset.
 This dataset can then be used to train a convolutional neural network (CNN) to retrieve an estimate of $\psi_{out}$ for any given experiment within the boundaries of the validity of the used forward model and within the parameter space of the training data, which will be discussed in section "\nameref{sec:data_generation}" and is given concisely in table \ref{tab:parameter_space}.